feldera/feldera/docs/contributors/compiler.md

 --streaming: Equivalent to adding the following property to all program tables:
      `'appendOnly' = 'true'`.

---internalNow: If this property is set to 'false' it implements the NOW() function
+--nowstream: If this property is set to 'true' it implements the NOW() function
      in a special way, as an input table, which allows deterministic testing.

      When a program uses the `NOW` function, the following input table is